Unknown academic to lead Italy into EU clash

 "The entire financial stability of the eurozone would be threatened," if Italy violated EU debt and deficit ceilings, he added.

-Jean-Claude Juncker, the European Commission president, issued another warning in Brussels moments before news of Conte's nomination on Wednesday.
+Jean-Claude Juncker, the European Commission president, issued another warning moments before news of Conte's nomination on Wednesday.

-"We must have a repatriation that is carried out in line with all international rules, and, of course, with human rights, of those Africans who will not be granted asylum in Europe," he told press after meeting with African Union president Moussa Faki.
+"We must have a repatriation that is carried out in line with all international rules, and, of course, with human rights, of those Africans who will not be granted asylum in Europe," he told press in Brussels after meeting with African Union president Moussa Faki.

 "We'll make sure we defend human rights, including those of Africans now in Italy," Juncker said.